Ylexx/Hierarchical-Bilinear-Pooling_Resnet_Pytorch/README.md

 Step 4.
 Fine-tune all layers.
-It gets an accuracy of around 86% on CUB-200-2011 when using resnet-34 or resnet-50.
+It gets an accuracy of around 86% on CUB-200-2011 when using resnet-50.
 - python train_finetune.py